About Vanessa Tiegs, artist and creative mentor

 both sexes), plus a whole lot of other subjects worthy of cultural discussion.

 May the word Menstrala become universal, just like our cycles.

-I have donated proceeds from the sale of my prints and originals, but at this present time, none of my art works are for sale.
+I have donated proceeds from the sale of my prints and originals, but at present, my art works are not for sale.